rcos/CSCI-4470-OpenSource/Labs/Lab1.md

 a.
 Create and setup a Github account (You can skip this part if you already have one)

-  1. Go through this tutorial to get familiar with [git](https://try.github.io/levels/1/challenges/1)
-  2. Then go through this tutorial to set up a [github account](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1)
+  1. Go through this tutorial to get familiar with [git and github](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1) and to set up a git hub account.

 c.
 Create a repository under your Github account for all your lab work.

 b.
 Create a bio page in your repository titled `bio.md`

   1. Please have your name and a photo in the markdown page .
 [Here is a sample page](https://github.com/mskmoorthy/Doc-ex1/blob/master/lab-1-sample.Md)
-  2. You can copy and paste screen shots.
+  2. You can copy and paste screen shots as well as add text.
 Please add your github id and your slack handle

 c.
 Reading assignments - make sure to reflect on these in a lab1.md file in your repository